===================

 F#’s creator Dom Syme is flirting heavily with Mono, and he understands the importance of getting the universities and hobbyists on board.
 There is no way they are going to fork out for a Windows and Visual Studio license.
 F# is included in the standard Mono release, but it’s still missing from the MonoDevelop IDE.
 Tomas Petricek has made a F# plugin for MonoDevelop, but not yet officially included in MonoDevelop, and doesn’t work for version 2.8.
 A big part of the potential F# community is in the open source world, so F# needs Mono.
 Too bad Mono isn’t good enough.

-F# is perceived more of a “server room” language, leaving the UI code for C#.
+F# is perceived more as a “server room” language, leaving the UI code for C#.
 Technically, this is false, but that is a bias that will be near impossible to break.
-Server rooms are the domain of *UX, thus once again F# needs Mono.
+Server rooms are the domain of *nix, thus once again F# needs Mono.

 So, F# have a tough battle of survival against C# on Windows and a weak story in the open source world.
 F# sorely needs a good open runtime, it deserves it.
 Mono’s main contributing company Xamarin seems to have it’s focus elsewhere (iPhone apps written in C#) instead of fixing the basics.
 It’s worth noting that there are other promising projects on the horizon however, vmkit might come along and save the day?
 Unfortunately it’s going to be a long wait.